Search results

 Published ahead of print are articles that have been peer reviewed, they have been given their graphic form and they have been published on the web but the journal issue in which the article will be published has not yet been decided.
 They can also be called, for example, EarlyCite articles, article in progress, article in press, online ahead of print, early view and online first.

 There are various types of conference proceedings, such as papers, abstracts, and posters.
-The common denominator is that they are all presented at a conference.
-Frequently, the papers presented at the conference are published in a collection publication, so-called proceedings.
-Not all conferences have a peer review process, which influences the conference papers’ scientific quality.
+What they have in common is that they are all presented at a conference.
+Conference papers are often published in a collected volume known as conference proceedings.
+Since not all conferences conduct peer review, the scientific quality of conference papers can vary.

-Conference proceedings can also vary in their impact within different fields of research.
+Conference proceedings can also vary in their impact within different research areas.
 In areas where the rate of publication is high, computer science, for example, conference publications are one of the most important ways to disseminate research findings.

 Film: Conference publication (01:40) produced by Linnaeus University Library